Merzasphor/MWSE/docs/source/lua/type/tes3dataHandler.rst

 ----------------------------------------------------------------------------------------------------

 `backgroundThread`_ (`number`_)
+    Read-only.
 A Windows handle to the background processing thread.

 `backgroundThreadId`_ (`number`_)
+    Read-only.
 The thread ID for the background processing thread.

 `backgroundThreadRunning`_ (`boolean`_)
+    Read-only.
 Access to the running state for the background processing thread.

 `cellChanged`_ (`boolean`_)
+    Read-only.
 A flag set for the frame that the player has changed cells.

 `centralGridX`_ (`boolean`_)
+    Read-only.
 The position of the origin horizontal grid coordinate.

 `centralGridY`_ (`boolean`_)
+    Read-only.
 The position of the origin longitudinal grid coordinate.

 `currentCell`_ (`tes3cell`_)
+    Read-only.
 Access to the cell that the player is currently in.

 `currentInteriorCell`_ (`tes3cell`_)
+    Read-only.
 Access to the current interior cell, if the player is in an interior.

 `exteriorCells`_ (`table`_)
+    Read-only.
 A table of nine tes3cellExteriorData objects for any loaded exterior cells.

 `lastExteriorCell`_ (`tes3cell`_)
+    Read-only.
 Access to the last visited exterior cell.

 `mainThread`_ (`number`_)
+    Read-only.
 A Windows handle to the main execution thread.

 `mainThreadId`_ (`number`_)
+    Read-only.
 The thread ID for the main execution thread.

 `nonDynamicData`_ (`tes3nonDynamicData`_)
+    Read-only.
 A child structure where core game objects are held.

 `threadSleepTime`_ (`number`_)
+    Read-only.
 No description available.

 `worldObjectRoot`_ (`niNode`_)
+    Read-only.
 One of the core parent scene graph nodes.

 `worldPickLandscapeRoot`_ (`niNode`_)
+    Read-only.
 One of the core parent scene graph nodes.

 `worldPickObjectRoot`_ (`niNode`_)
+    Read-only.
 One of the core parent scene graph nodes.

 .. toctree::
     :hidden: